Safety of patients is being compromised

 Dr Taj Hassan, the college’s president, said: “Each emergency medicine consultant in England is responsible for around 10,000 patients a year.
 Our staff are working to the very limits of their abilities to provide safe, compassionate care.
 This is leading to burnout and doctors leaving the profession, creating a vicious circle.”

 The closure of A&E departments, particularly overnight, due to difficulties getting staff is now a regular occurrence across England.
 This means patients have to travel further, increasing the risks of their condition deteriorating.
-Examples include Weston General Hospital, Grantham Hospital and Chorley Hospital.
+Examples include Weston General Hospital, Grantham Hospital, Chorley Hospital and most recently in Telford.

 There are widespread problems with both the training and recruitment of new GPs and the retention of current GPs.
 In 2014 the Government promised 5,000 extra GPs by 2020, however it is highly unlikely that anywhere near this number will be added to the workforce.